 With Ellis Whittam’s support by your side, you can be confident that you are being compliant.
 And with compliance comes a reduced fear of health and safety fines.

-Our Health & Safety specialists will:
+Our health and safety specialists will:

-- Draft a bespoke General Risk Assessment
+- Draft a bespoke General Risk Assessment;

 - Answer any queries you have along the way.